 Understand documents required for travel

 If you will be traveling outside the United States, check your DS-2019 to see if you have a valid travel signature from within the past 12 months.
 If your travel signature is expired or if you are unsure, bring your passport and DS-2019 to ISSS so that we can give you a new travel signature.
+You may also email email@example.com to request an updated DS-2019 with a new travel signature.
 In order to re-enter the U.S., you must have a current, unexpired DS-2019 with a valid travel signature, a valid J-1 visa and a passport valid at least 6 months into the future.
 If you have J-2 dependents who will be traveling, ensure that they also have all documents needed for travel.

 Notify the ISSS of any dependents